Homeland Security ends collective bargaining agreement with TSA staffers, an attack on worker rights

 WASHINGTON (AP) — The Department of Homeland Security said Friday that it is ending the collective bargaining agreement with the tens of thousands of frontline employees at the Transportation Security Administration, marking a major attack on worker rights under the Trump administration.

 The department, in a statement announcing the termination, criticized the union whose staffers are responsible for keeping weapons off of airplanes and protecting air travel.
-The department said that poor performers were being allowed to stay on the job and that the agreement was hindering the ability of the organization “to safeguard our transportation systems and keep Americans safe.”
+The department said that poor performers were being allowed to stay on the job and that the agreement was hindering the ability of the organization “to safeguard our transportation systems and keep Americans safe” — an assessment that faced immediate pushback from a top Democrat in Congress.

 “This action will ensure Americans will have a more effective and modernized workforces across the nation’s transportation networks,” the agency said in a statement.
 “TSA is renewing its commitment to providing a quick and secure travel process for Americans.”